LAPAROSCOPIC Surgery: A Modern Approach to Minimally Invasive Care

 What to Expect on the Day

-You’ll get anesthesia, and the whole procedure usually takes 1–3 hours, depending on complexity.
+You’ll receive anesthesia, and the procedure usually lasts 1–3 hours, depending on complexity.

 Recovery After Laparoscopic Surgery